 - Phrases that key into their hesitations or concerns about purchasing.

-Put it in a new tab on your Excel Workbook, if you can, like CXL did in the above linked article:
+Put it in a new tab on your Excel Workbook, if you can, as CXL did in the above linked article:

 From there, you want to analyze your findings in each category and look for patterns.
 Any patterns you find should be complemented with a website gap analysis: Essentially, look for areas of the site that could be spiced up with a little Voice of Customer influenced copy.

-There are some really nice case studies of how to do this in these two articles:
+There are some really nice case studies on how to do this in these two articles: